osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

 # Projects

-Creating a project in OSG Connect is fairly straightforward.
+Creating a project in OSG Connect requires three steps.

 ## Create the project using gosync